Coronavirus Is A Key Campaign Issue: What's Joe Biden's Plan?

 "Imagine a public health workforce that was also helping train school officials in how to reopen safely," Murthy says.
 Or helping run public education campaigns about a vaccine and how to stay safe in the pandemic.
 "Think about a workforce that was diverse, that looked like the country that we're trying to serve," Murthy says.

-This investment would be paid for by increasing taxes on corporations and wealthier Americans
+This investment would be paid for by increasing taxes on corporations and wealthier Americans.

 4. Help people get health insurance

 Millions of American have lost health insurance during the pandemic.
-Joe Biden's coronavirus plan proposes to have the federal government cover 100% of the costs of COBRA coverage for the duration of the crisis.
+Biden's coronavirus plan proposes to have the federal government cover 100% of the costs of COBRA coverage for the duration of the crisis.
 "So when people lose their employer-based health insurance, they can stay on that insurance, given the moment we are in and the pandemic," says Stef Feldman, Biden's national policy director.

 In addition, Biden would push to strengthen the Affordable Care Act.
 "That means expanding coverage," Murthy says, for instance by making more people eligible for premium subsidies.
-Biden would also push for expansion of Medicaid in states that have still yet to do so, his advisors say, and he has proposed making Medicare coverage available to Americans beginning at age 60 (instead of 65).
+Biden would also push for expansion of Medicaid in states that have still yet to do so, his advisers say, and he has proposed making Medicare coverage available to Americans beginning at age 60 (instead of 65).

-During the pandemic, several governors asked the Trump administration to re-open the federal Obamacare marketplace for a special enrollment period.
+During the pandemic, several governors asked the Trump administration to reopen the federal Obamacare marketplace for a special enrollment period.

 "One of the most immediate steps Vice President Biden would be able to take is to reopen open enrollment as needed so people who have lost insurance can sign up for new coverage," Feldman says, calling it "a basic step that President Trump has refused to do."

 5. Create a caregiving workforce